whiffee/Jupyter_caveman/readme.md

 __Run It__

 Once the distro is running, you can add some preferred applications if desired, such as Mousepad, PCManFM, or Synaptic.
-When the basic articles are in place, download the code from the caveman repository and unzip it in the Downloads directory.
+When a basic toolset is in place, download the code from the caveman repository and unzip it in the Downloads directory.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/bottom_panel.png" width=30% height=30%/>